junxit/us-congress-bills-110/bill.md

 ## Preamble

-- Whereas, on average, a person is sexually assaulted in the United States every 21/2 minutes;
+- Whereas on average, a person is sexually assaulted in the United States every 21/2 minutes;
 - Whereas the Department of Justice reports that 191,670 people in the United States were sexually assaulted in 2005;
 - Whereas 1 in 6 women and 1 in 33 men have been victims of rape or attempted rape;
 - Whereas the Department of Defense received 2,688 reports of sexual assault involving members of the Armed Forces in fiscal year 2007;